Data Centers in Campobasso

 Executive Summary

-Campobasso provides a secure, purpose-built edge location for enterprises targeting the Adriatic coast and the Molise region.
-It serves as a strategic secondary site for disaster recovery and regional distribution, offering a reliable alternative to primary hubs without the overhead of major metros.
+Campobasso provides a secure edge location for enterprises targeting the Adriatic coast and the Molise region.
+It serves as a strategic secondary site for disaster recovery and regional distribution, offering a reliable alternative to primary hubs.
+This location provides the resilience needed for high-stakes connectivity without the overhead of Italy’s major metropolitan markets.

 Campobasso: At A Glance